 Today, that heritage of commitment continues in all parts of the community.
 It is seen in the involvement of First People in a wide assortment of civic, professional, and charitable organizations.
 It is seen in the bank's continuing leadership role in key community activities, and it is especially apparent in First National's unwavering support of the Broken Arrow School System and its role as a Partner in Education.

 To learn more about the products and services First National Bank offers, you are invited to explore this web site.
-Better yet, stop by any of our four locations for a personal visit.
+Better yet, stop by any of our three locations for a personal visit.

 We'll be glad to serve you.